-Dodson formerly served as the dean of the Binda School of Education at Miller College in Battle Creek and has experience as a writing center director at Shaw University in Raleigh, North Carolina, in addition to many years teaching and tutoring students.
+Professor Dodson formerly served as the dean of the Binda School of Education at Miller College in Battle Creek and as the writing center director at Shaw University in Raleigh, North Carolina, in addition to having spent many years teaching and tutoring students.
+Of all of these places, Olivet is special because of the close-knit campus.
+Professor Dodson believes this is a place where friendships develop and horizons broaden.
+She takes this feeling into her writing classes, where students share their stories with each other and come away knowing the value of listening to each person’s unique story.